caseyamcl/toc/README.md

 [![Build Status](https://travis-ci.org/caseyamcl/toc)](https://travis-ci.org/caseyamcl/toc.png)

-This library provides a simple, framework-agnostic class to build a Table-of-Contents from HTML markup.
+This package provides a simple, framework-agnostic library to build a Table-of-Contents from HTML markup.
 It does so by parsing H1...H6 tags.
-It can also automatically add appropriate "id" anchor links to content.
+It can also automatically add appropriate "id" anchor links to header tags.

 Features:
-* Generates arrays or HTML &lt;li*gt; tags
+* Generates menu iterator or HTML &lt;li*gt; tags
-* Adds anchor IDs to content where they do not exist
+* Can add anchor IDs to *H1*...*H6* where they do not already exist
-* Specify which *H1*...*H6* heading tags to use at runtime
+* Specify which *H1*...*H6* heading tags to include in the TOC
 * Includes Twig Extension for generating TOC lists and compatible markup directly from templates
+* Uses the flexible [KnpMenu Library](https://github.com/KnpLabs/KnpMenu) to generate menus
 * PSR-0 thru PSR-2 Compliant
 * Composer-compatible
 * Unit-tested

-In the spirit of KISS philosophy, this library assumes a few things:
+In the spirit of KISS philosophy, this library makes a few assumptions:

 1. The hierarchy of your content is defined solely by the header (*H1*...*H6*) tags.
 All other tags are ignored.
-2. The hierarchy is well-formed, meaning that you don't randomly distribute header tags around.
-They occur in a predictable order (*H2*s are children of *H1*s, *H3*s are children of *H2*s, etc).
-3. The link titles in the Table of Contents should match either the `title` attribute of the header tag, or if there is no `title`, the plaintext body of the header tag.
+2. The link titles in the Table of Contents should match either the `title` attribute of the header tag, or if there is no `title`, the plaintext body of the header tag.

 Installation Options